-WORK FIRST

-ASSESSMENT FOR WORK FIRST FAMILY ASSISTANCE

-Change # 03-2009 Minor Parent Rules December 1, 2009
+WORK FIRST ASSESSMENT FOR WORK FIRST CASH ASSISTANCE Change # 06-2024 Minor Parent Rules October 1, 2024

-- 5. The county director or the designee determines on an individual case basis that because of a reason not listed above, it would be detrimental to the minor parent to live with her parent or legal guardian; AND - 6.
+- NOTE: In all the instances discussed in 1. through 4. the minor parent may be at risk.
+Make a referral to Child Protective Services if appropriate. - 5.
+The county director or designee determines on an individual case basis that because of a reason not listed above, it would be detrimental for the minor parent to live with their parent or legal guardian; AND - 6.
 There is no other adult supervised arrangement where the minor parent may live.
 The adult does not have to be related to the minor parent.

-If the minor parent does not live with a parent, legal guardian, or in another adult supervised arrangement, the caseworker may approve Work First Family-Assistance only after the caseworker have carefully assessed that there is no adult with whom the minor parent can live or that such an arrangement would be detrimental to the minor parent or the child.
-The Work First Family Assistance payment in such cases must be made as a protective payment.
-Refer to II. below.
+If the minor parent does not live with a parent, legal guardian, or in another adult supervised arrangement, the case manager may approve Work First Cash Assistance only after the case manager has carefully assessed there is no adult with whom the minor parent can live, or such an arrangement would be detrimental to the minor parent or child.
+The Work First Cash Assistance payment in such cases must be made as a protective payment.